Musta-eideh/Musta-eideh/README.md

 - 🔭 Study at Cruzeiro do Sul;

-- ▶️ I like to learn about programming projects and study some languages;
+- ▶️ I enjoy learning about analytics, programming, and security tools;

 ## Tecnologias: